 Legal Project Management – A Method For Saving Your Sanity

-It’s late Friday afternoon, you’re watching a stream of colleagues leave the building for a team-building happy hour activity, and there you sit, with a thousand unfinished items on your to do list that were supposed to be done by close of business.
+It’s late Friday afternoon, you’re watching a stream of colleagues leave the building for a team-building happy hour activity, and there you sit, with a thousand unfinished items on your to-do list that were supposed to be done by close of business.
 You’re used to this, of course, because you work in legal and legal never closes.
 But, should that be the case?
 Probably not.
 But it doesn’t have to be now that legal project management is changing the game.

 One chief legal officer told me recently he felt like every day going into work was like facing the moment in The Avengers when the bad guys are about to take over the world.
 Somehow, that made sense to me.
 Most in-house lawyers can probably relate to the feeling of being responsible for needing to prevent the total destruction of the known universe.
 And, let’s face it, in the famous words of that great philosopher, Gabriel (my colleague’s 8-year-old son), “if he gets his purple hands on all six infinity stones, he can destroy all life on Earth.”
 We definitely don’t want that to happen, not in a movie or in life.